fac26/week-10-12-tfb-mark-gnnk/README.md

 #### What are you not building?

-We are not building a React Native app, an online database of teachers and students for the user to connect with, a general social networking app and we're not building an app that allows .
+We are not building a React Native app, an online database of teachers and students for the user to connect with, a general social networking app and we are not building a game that allows the user recieve points for walking around their school.

 #### How did you decide what features were important?